_______________________________________

 SUGGESTION:

-Start playing the video above, and let the music play as you
+Start playing the video above, and let the music play as

 background audio while looking through these images.